Go to content

 Cooperative projects to be implemented in the work package:

-• An experiment to be carried out in Naantali will show in practice how infrastructure and procedures for charging batteries and tanking gas can be implemented with low-emission lorries.
+• An experiment to be carried out in Naantali will show in practice how infrastructure and procedures for charging batteries can be implemented with low-emission lorries.

 • A trial with electric-powered lorries in Arctic conditions in Kemi.